-If you want to take full advantage of what the cloud can offer your business, with all of its benefits (just look at the results Thinkbox and Investec Asset Management have achieved), then you’re going to need specialist expertise to do so.
+If you want to take full advantage of what the cloud can offer your business, with all of its benefits, then you’re going to need specialist expertise to do so.
 While it is true that the cloud is bringing down both the cost of computing and the required level of expertise – you no longer need to know how to operate a datacenter, or even to physically build a server, for example – specialist knowledge is still required in order to be able to manage these resources properly.

 You could of course train a member of your existing team to deploy onto the cloud, but this would take them away from their current role, potentially for long periods of time (as mentioned below, cloud projects can require a great deal of work, certainly in their early stages).
 As a result, you may end up having to recruit for a new role anyway; minimising your potential for cost savings.

 Additionally, there are pitfalls with learning as you go – both with regards the way that you plan cloud infrastructure, and its setup.
 While the cloud is generally more forgiving than hardware (where if you order the wrong physical server, you are usually stuck with it), poor planning can mean that you end up hamstrung by technical decisions made early on in your learning.

 Wouldn’t it be more efficient, then, to hire a cloud partner that already has the experience and expertise you need?
 So that instead of spending the early phases of your project getting up to speed, you can get started collaboratively architecting a solution that drives your business forwards (for example, just look at the results we’ve helped Thinkbox and Investec Asset Management achieve as their cloud implementation partner).